 Talk Benefits, Not Features

 Features are the programmatic details and operational specifics that describe how you accomplish your goals.
 Benefits are the results and impact of your work.
 People do not donate to support features and programs.
 They donate to solve problems.
 So highlight the problems your organization exists to solve, and let the donor see how her donation will actually help solve it.
-A great way to do this is by using your Two Minute Message.
+A great way to do this is by using your Problem Message.

 Share Stories, Not Stats